Cooperation in the tri-national agglomeration

 Cooperation within the agglomeration area forms an integral part of the region’s administration.
 Founded in 2007, the Tri-national Eurodistrict Basel (TEB) focuses on regional planning and transport issues.
 On top of this, cooperation in the areas of energy and environment, education, culture and encounters between citizens is also moving increasingly to the Forefront.

-Some excellent examples of this include the TEB encounters fund, the Basel Museum Night, tri-national study courses and certificates, and the International Building Exhibition IBA Basel 2020 supported by the TEB, which should give new impetus to the region with its different architectural visions.
+Some excellent examples of this include the TEB encounters fund, the Basel Museum Night and the International Building Exhibition IBA Basel 2020 supported by the TEB, which has given new impetus to the region with its different architectural visions.
 The agglomeration programme of Basel operates a tri-nationally supported transport planning, the implementation of which is also helped through funding from federal authorities in Bern.